Thesis

 - The main framework: Generative AI Interim Measures (full enforcement March 2025, requiring content labeling and CAC registration for public-facing generative AI in China), Algorithmic Recommendation Provisions (2022), and TC260 AI safety standards.
 For builders not deploying to Chinese users, the direct compliance impact is minimal.
 See the policy tracker for full documentation.

-- How does China AI startup funding look in 2026?
+- How should I read China AI startup funding in 2026?

 Companion cluster routing